thibaudclement/letsbendthecurve/README.md

 - **Tooltip Refinement:** Replace native tooltips in in-text data points with CSS-based tooltips for faster and smoother display of additional information.
 - **Text-Chart Interactions:** Introduce synchronized hover effects between text and charts, enabling users to highlight related elements in the text and visualizations simultaneously.
 - **Lazy Loading:** Implement lazy loading of sections to make the explainer more dynamic and improve performance as users scroll through the page.
-- **Reference Section:** Add a comprehensive list of relevant resources at the bottom of the article for reference and further reading.
+- **Reference Section:** Add a comprehensive list of relevant resources at the bottom of the article for reference and further reading—in addition to all links already included in the text of the article.
 - **Real-Time Data Integration:** Connect the project to the [Website Carbon API](https://www.websitecarbon.com/api/) and live data about Fortune 500 companies to ensure the article stays up to date with the latest information.
 - **User Guide:** Include a simple, collapsible guide to help users navigate the article, such as explanations of color coding and interactive features.